Classroom to Moon Challenge

 It’s well worth promoting the competition and giving it a good shot because first prize is a whole-day visit from Space Odyssey, the travelling planetarium.
 Second prize is a new ScooterPod for your school and there are many other participant prizes along the way including stickers, water bottles, keyrings and other fun things.

-A short video on the challenge can be viewed here:
+A short video about the challenge

 School Travel Engagement Officer

-T: 01752 307 928
+Tel: 01752 307 928